varigence/docs/bimlflex/reference-documentation/AppendIntegrationKey.md

 # Append Integration Key

-The string to append to Integration Keys
+The string to append to Integration Keys.

 Notes:
 * This setting is part of the `Model` settings category.
 * The default value for this setting is `BK`.